-The computer does not start up when you press the power button.

-Ensure that:

-- The power cord is correctly connected to the rear of the computer and to a working electrical outlet. - If your computer has a secondary power switch on the rear of the computer, ensure that it is switched on. - The power indicator on the front of the computer is on.

-• The computer voltage matches the voltage available at the electrical outlet for your country or region.

-The operating system fails to start up.

-Ensure that the startup device sequence set in the Setup Utility program includes the device where the operating system resides.
-Usually, the operating system is on the internal storage drive.
-For more information, see "Changing the startup device sequence permanently" on page 38.
+Problem Solution The computer does not start up when you press the power button.
+Ensure that the power cord is correctly connected to the rear of the computer and to a working electrical outlet.
+If the computer has a secondary power switch on the rear of the computer, ensure that it is switched on. prese the pewer button.
+The power indicator on the front of the computer is on.
+The computer voltage matches the voltage available at the electrical outlet for your country or region.
+The operating system does not start up from the correct storage drive or fails to start up Ensure that all storage drive signal cables and power cables are connected correctly.
+Ensure that the storage drive the computer starts up from is listed as the first startup device in UEFI BIOS.
+In rare cases, the storage drive with the operating system might get corrupted or damaged.
+In such cases, you might need to replace the storage drive.
+If the computer is installed with an Optane memory: Ensure that the Optane memory is not removed.
+Ensure that the Optane memory is not damaged.
+Check the Optane memory using diagnostic tools.
 The computer beeps multiple times before the operating system starts up.
 Ensure that no keys are stuck.